A town of art with an ancient flavor.

-Thanks to the proximity with Amsterdam, which is just under 50 kilometers, the plane is the best, fastest and cheapest way to reach the Dutch city.
-Train and car are solutions to consider if you want to make more stops.
+Thanks to the proximity with Amsterdam, which is just less than 50 kilometers, the plane is the best, fastest and cheapest way to reach the Dutch city.
+Train and car are solutions to take into consideration if you want to do more stages.

-Alternatively, you might consider renting a car to reach your destination.
-At the airport there are numerous agencies.
+Alternatively, you might think of rent a car to reach your destination.
+There are numerous agencies at the airport.

 Utrecht Centraal is the Central Railway Station, one of the focal points of iron links in the Netherlands, Germany and Switzerland.
 With Italy, there are no direct connections, and the journey is quite long and demanding.

 The distance from the Dutch capital is just 44 kilometers.
 Remaining in Holland, in less than 70 kilometers you can reach The Hague or Rotterdam; less than 100 kilometers separate Utrecht from Eindhoven instead.
 Belgium and Northern Germany also have quite limited distances.
 Antwerp, is just 130 kilometers and Brussels, about 180.
 Düsseldorf is 200 kilometers and Bremen about 330.
 Even with Paris the distances are not or are prohibitive: 485 kilometers, crossing Belgium.